 By Aubreigh Heck

-While the No. 12 Hutchinson Community College Blue Dragons technically play on a neutral court in the NJCAA Division I Men’s Basketball Tournament, every Blue Dragon play was met with an eruption of a crowd the players have never seen before.
+While the No. 12 Hutchinson Community College Blue Dragons technically play on a neutral court in the NJCAA Division I Men’s Basketball Tournament, every Blue Dragon play was met with an eruption of a crowd the players have never heard before.

 The No. 12 Blue Dragons are moving on to the second round of the tournament after defeating the No. 21 Cowboys 101-98 in overtime Monday night at the Sports Arena, the Blue Dragons’ home court.